abdullahabbasitest/alifiya-site/memory-bank/activeContext.md

 - Added a standalone Areas of Interest section above the Contact section to showcase professional interests
 - Updated section titles for "Areas of Interest" and "Contact Me" to be fully capitalized for enhanced visual emphasis
 - Added current freelance role "Freelance Content Engineer & Regulatory Mentor" to the Experience section
+- Enhanced the website with a modern design featuring:
+  - Updated color scheme with more vibrant colors
+  - Improved UI elements with contemporary styling (rounded corners, soft shadows)
+  - Added subtle animations and hover effects
+  - Redesigned buttons with gradient backgrounds and pill shapes
+  - Enhanced typography with improved hierarchy and letter-spacing

 ## Active Decisions
 1. **Styling Approach**: Decided to use custom CSS instead of Tailwind CSS for more precise control over styling and reduced bundle size.
 This decision is reflected in the journal entry "2025_05_03_tailwind_removal.md".